scouten/146parks.blog/content/sucia-island/index.md

 cover = "es-4559-256"
 +++

-The name Sucia comes from an early Spanish explorer who in 1791 declared the island "dirty" and named it _Isla Sucia_ (literally: "Dirty Island).
+The name Sucia comes from an early Spanish explorer who in 1791 declared the island "dirty" and named it _Isla Sucia_ (literally: "Dirty Island").
 I have no idea why -- it's one of the cleanest and prettiest places I've seen in a long time.

 <!-- more -->